b0bbybaldi/JobPal/README.md

 # Jobpal

-build a react version of JobPal
+### build a react version of JobPal
+This Site aids users in their job hunting process by providing tracking & data visualization tools.

 ### Technologe used
 1. reactjs